cemasma/whatsappanalyzer/README.md

 # whatsapp-analyzer

-It find out most used words in your Whatsapp chat records.
+It helps to analyze your Whatsapp chat records with making parse on chat texts.
+As example you can measure the aggression, you can see the words in order of use and you can see the frequency of talking.

 # Installation